Stayin-blick/battleship-resub/README.md

   - coordinates off the grid
   - non numerical inputs
   - repeated inputs
 - tested in my local terminal as well as hosted site
+- revisited and adjusted to ensure 0 and 1 do not break game

 # Validator testing

 - PEP8
-  - f strings are above character limit but readable
+  - ran through CI Python Linter no issues

 # Deployment